dwavesystems/dwave-ocean-sdk/docs/concepts/variables.rst

 .. _concept_variables:

 =========
 Variables
 =========

+.. todo:: this section and do with some work, especially related to nonlinear
+    models

-D-Wave's samplers mostly\ [#]_ solve quadratic models of various sorts.
+|dwave_short|'s :term:`samplers <sampler>` mostly\ [#]_ solve
+:term:`quadratic models <concept_models_quadratic>` of various sorts.
 Quadratic models are characterized by having one or two variables per term.
 A simple example of a quadratic model is,

 .. math::